charlotte-os/.github/profile/README.md

 # The Charlotte Project

-A Project with the goal of creating a novel open source modern (i.e. non-POSIX/SUS) operating system that is flexible, stable, secure, and easy to use and develop for.
+A project with the ambitious goal of creating a novel open source modern (i.e. non-POSIX/SUS) operating system that is flexible, stable, secure, and easy to use and develop for.

 Status: Very early development